 If you use Insurance Estimating, estimate charges and confirm the estimates are accurate.
 The original treatment plan estimates will affect how the contract charges are adjusted.

-For more information on creating treatment plans, see Treatment Plans.
+For more information on creating treatment plans, click here for an article covering this topic.

 If you are including insurance information on your Billing Contract, you must first contact insurance or file a predetermination claim to verify details.